10 Games 3-6 year olds, with ADHD and Dyslexia, can play!

 Small children need an adult or older child to explain the rules.
 Often someone older needs to play the game with 3-year-olds.

-All of these games can lengthen your child’s attention span if you put your phones and ipads down and play from beginning to end without interruptions.
+All of these games can lengthen your child’s attention span if you put your phones and iPads down and play from beginning to end without interruptions.

 All these games will develop your child’s brain and help him/her practice new skills.